DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/02-data-preparation.md

 * df.columns.str.lower() - lowercase all the letters
 * df.columns.str.replace(' ', '_') - replace the space separator
 * df.dtypes - retrieve data types of all features
-* df.index - retrive indices of a dataframe
+* df.index - retrieve indices of a dataframe

 The entire code of this project is available in [this jupyter notebook](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-02-car-price/02-carprice.ipynb).